PIP Timeline

 October 1975

-The Executive Committee decides that P.I.P.
-Editors are automatically ex-officio members of the Documentation Commission.
+The FIAF Executive Committee decides that the P.I.P.
+Editor automatically becomes an ex-officio member of the Documentation Commission.

 June 1978

-The Bulgarian Ministry of Culture announces that they would subsidize for three years (1979-1981) the continuation of the P.I.P.
+The Bulgarian Ministry of Culture announces that they will subsidize the continuing publication of the International Index to Film Periodicals for 3 years (1979‒1981).

-Start of indexing of television periodicals in the International Index to Television Periodicals.
+The P.I.P. creates a new indexing service for television journals, the International Index to Television Periodicals.

 May 1981

-At the FIAF Congress in Rapallo 12 FIAF archives (so-called P.I.P.
-Supporters) agree to pay a voluntary extra fee to support the activities of the P.I.P.
+At the FIAF Congress in Rapallo, 12 FIAF archives agree to pay a voluntary extra fee to support the activities of the P.I.P.

 June 1982

-Karen Jones and Michael Moulds receive the BFI special award for the P.I.P. on behalf of the Documentation Commission at the National Film Theatre (28 June).
+On 28 June 1982 Karen Jones and Michael Moulds receive the BFI Special Award for their work on the International Film and Television Periodicals indexes on behalf of the Documentation Commission at the National Film Theatre in London.

 August 1982